jjhenkel/binnacle-icse2020/README.md

 Thanks to `xz`'s excellent compressions, you already have it!

 All of the data (including the original source-level `Dockerfiles`) has been included directly in the GitHub repository for `binnacle`.
 The `./datasets` folder contains, in its `README.md`, extensive documentation on each representation of our data and examples for how to work with our data at each stage of processing.
+We also include the tools we built for transforming data from one representation to the next.
 We hope that this will give others a jump-start toward working in this area.